How to Get Into Purdue: Acceptance Rate and Strategies

 - Purdue considers “demonstrated interest” in the admissions process.
 This means you may gain an advantage by visiting campus, connecting through social media, emailing an admissions officer, etc.

 - You can apply by November 1 to meet the Early Action Deadline.
 The Regular Decision deadline is January 15.
+However, the earlier you submit your application, the better.

 - Make sure to dedicate sufficient time and effort to the (up to) three short answer prompts that you may need to address.
 They are as follows: